 Subset of application logic that is responsible for vote recording and tabulation.

 Action taken to eliminate the causes of an existing deficiency or other undesirable situation in order to prevent it from recurring.

-A cryptographic algorithm that computes a numerical value based on a data file or electronic message.
-The numerical value is used to represent that file or message, and depends on the entire contents of the file or message.
-A hash function can be considered to be a fingerprint of the file or message.
+A cryptographic algorithm that computes a numerical hash value based on a data file or electronic message.
+It should be infeasible in practice to find two distinct data files or messages that will result in the same numerical hash value.
+The numerical value can be considered to be a fingerprint of the file or message.
 Colloquially known as a hash, hash function, or digital fingerprint.
 Hashes provide integrity protection.